American way

-The American way of life or the American way is the U.S. nationalist ethos that adheres to the principle of life, liberty and the pursuit of happiness.
-At the center of the American way is the belief in an American Dream that is claimed to be achievable by any American through hard work.
-This concept is intertwined with the concept of American exceptionalism, the belief in the unique culture of the nation.
+The American way of life, also referred to as American way, is a nationalist ethos that adheres to the principles of life, liberty and the pursuit of happiness.
+At the core of the American way lies a belief in the American Dream, an ideal that is believed to be achievable by any American citizen through hard work and determination.
+This concept is closely linked to the notion of American exceptionalism, which posits the existence of a distinctive cultural identity of the United States.